 Insignia of the American Order of the Coif depict the distinctive serjeant-of-the-coif seal and include the Certificate of Membership, the Badge of Membership, and the Key.

-UH Law Center Chapter President: Associate Dean Richard Alderman
+UH Law Center Chapter President: Professor Richard Alderman

 UH Law Center Chapter Secretary: Professor Robert Schuwerk